-Parabens is the name given to a group chemicals (p-hydroxybenzoic acid (PHBA) esters) which are used as preservatives in cosmetic and pharmaceutical products.
+Parabens are a group of chemicals (p-hydroxybenzoic acid (PHBA) esters) which are used as preservatives in cosmetic and pharmaceutical products.
 This basically means that they help the product last for a longer time and prevents spoiling.

 Why should we go Paraben free?

 In recent years, people are increasingly concerned about the adverse effects of not just a single chemical, but the combination of many chemicals in the skin care products they are using.
 As we know, whatever we put on our skin is eventually absorbed into our bloodstream.
 This is no different for parabens, which can absorb through our skin layers and enter our circulation.

 Parabens have been found to have estrogenic activity within the body, including in breast, ovarian and testicular tissue, potentially contributing to lowered sperm counts and altered sperm motility.
 Parabens have also been detected in human urine, blood, fat tissue, amniotic fluid, placenta, and even in breast cancer tissue.

 The effects on the body isn’t the only problem with parabens.
 Because of their widespread use, they are found in high concentrations in waste water treatment plants and require time to degrade.
 Even though there are methods in place to capture these molecules, parabens have been found in fish, marine mammals, marine birds, and even more remotely in polar bears.